FrankieSlinn/TicTacToe/README.md

 -Allow players to customize their tokens (X, O, name, picture, etc).
 -Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity.
 -Involve Audio in your game.
--Create an AI opponent: teach JavaScript to play an unbeatable game against you.
+-Create an AI opponent: teach JavaScript to play an interesting game against you.
 -Make your site fully responsive so that it is playable from a mobile phone.
 -Get inventive with your styling e.g. use hover effects or animations.